The Supersonic Project: SIGOs, a Proposed Progenitor to Globular Clusters, and their Connections to Gravitational Wave

 Using the tightly fitted ellipsoid method to find the SIGOs (see Section \ref{sec:Meth}) we find $8, 75$ and $188$ SIGOs for the $1,2$ and $3\sigma_{\rm vbc}$ simulation runs.
 From this simulation data, we construct $N(>M)_{\rm SIGO, sim}$.
 As discussed in Section \ref{ssec:Analytic}, we also calculate the abundance of SIGOs as a function $\sigma_{\rm vbc}$ analytically using Equation (\ref{eq:NSIGOs}).
 We normalize the analytical results to the simulation results as described in appendix \ref{sec:appendix}.
 The comparison yields a simple functional form for SIGO abundances as function of mass and stream velocity, i.e.,

 with $u_{\rm vbc}=v_{\rm bc}/\sigma_{\rm vbc}$.
 At the time of recombination, for example, $\sigma_{\rm vbc}=30$~km~sec$^{-1}$, which corresponds to $u_{\rm vbc} = 1$.

 Figure \ref{fig:MSIGOComp}, top panel, shows the comparison between the SIGOs model and simulation results (as in Figure \ref{fig:MtotComp}).
 In the analytical model, we have integrated the number density $dN/dM$ (see Equation [\ref{eq:NSIGOFunc}]) only from a defined cutoff mass (${\rm M}_{\rm cutoff} = M_{\rm SIGO, max} = 1.1 \times 10^6 M_\odot$) for the purpose of comparing to simulations.
-This accounts for the limits of the simulation--due to the limited size of the simulation box.
+This cutoff mass is motivated by \citet[]{naoznarayan14}, who found that SIGOs have an upper mass limit of around a few $\times 10^6$ ${\rm M_\odot}$, above which they are incapable of escaping their parent DM halo.
+Because of this, we select ${\rm M_{cutoff}}$ as the mass of the largest SIGO observed in any of our simulations.
 In particular, the cumulative number density can be expressed as:

 where $dN/dM$ is defined in Eq.~(\ref{eq:NSIGOFunc}).
 We show the analytical calculations based on this equation in Figure \ref{fig:MSIGOComp}, solid lines, in all panels.
 From top to bottom, we consider $1,2,$ and $3~\sigma_{\rm vbc}$ effects, and compare these effects to the cumulative SIGO abundance estimated from our simulation boxes, shown as dashed lines.
 Note the consistency between the analytical and simulation SIGOs abundances at the range of few$\times 10^4$-few$\times 10^5$~M$_\odot$.